iterative/dvc.org/content/docs/command-reference/params/diff.md

 params.yaml   train.epochs   None   70
 ```

-The command showed the difference between the workspace and the last commited
+The command above shows the difference in parameters between the workspace and
-version of the `params.yaml` file which does not exist yet.
-This is why all
+the last committed version of the params file `params.yaml`.
+Since it did not
-`Old` values are `None`.
+exist before, all `Old` values are `None`.

-Note, not all the parameter were printed. `dvc params diff` prints only changed
+❗ Note that not all the parameter were printed. `dvc params diff` prints only
-parameters that were used in one of the stages and ignors parameters from the
+changed parameters that were used in one of the stages and ignores parameters
-group `processing` that were not used.
+from the group `processing` that were not used.

-In a project with parameter file history you will see both `Old` and `New`
+In a project with parameters file history (params present in various Git
-values:
+commits), you will see both `Old` and `New` values:

 ```dvc
 $ dvc params diff